-Communicating with me: I will hold online office hours twice a week (see above for hours).
-I am also happy to schedule appointments outside of these hours-just connect with me so we can set up an appointment.
-During online office hour times, you can send me any questions you have through Canvas messages (click on the "Inbox" and create a new message at the top) and you will receive an almost immediate response from me.
+Communicating with me: I will hold scheduled online office hours once a week (see above for hours).
+During this time, you can send me any questions you have through Canvas messages (click on the "Inbox" and create a new message at the top) and you will receive an almost immediate response from me.
 You are, of course, welcome to send me questions outside of these office hours, but my responses will not be immediate.
 On weekdays, I will respond to your questions within 24 hours.
 On weekends, I will respond to your questions within 48 hours.
 If you don't hear from me within those timeframes and your message requires a response, please resend your message.
 You can also send me an email (see above for my address).
-If you prefer, we can arrange a phone call or Zoom to chat about the class as well.
+If you prefer, we can arrange a phone call to chat about the class as well.
 I will also use "Announcements" on Canvas to send general class announcements, adjustments to the schedule, etc., so always read those announcements when they are posted.